gczsjdy/OAP/oap-shuffle/remote-shuffle/README.md

 ## Build and Deploy

-Build the project using the following command or download the pre-built jar: remote-shuffle-1.0.jar.
+Build the project using the following command or download the pre-built jar: remote-shuffle-\<version\>.jar.
 This file needs to be deployed on every compute node that runs Spark.
 Manually place it on all nodes or let resource manager do the work.

 ```